Kshitij221217/Kshitij221217/README.md

 - 👋 Hi, I’m @Kshitij Rampurkar
 - A boy from Nagpur
 - Like to code
-- 👀 I’m interested in Data science
+- 👀 I’m  in Data science
 - 🌱 I’m currently learning Machine Learning and Deeplearning
 - 📫 How to reach me kshitijrampurkar123@gmail.com